 Freelance writing may not suit all writers; you must manage the business side actively to look for new clients and track your finances. eBook writing allows you to focus on the writing side more since you’ll be working on longer projects and, unless you’re ghostwriting, you’ll have creative control over the work you’re doing.

 But it’s not just about the writing you must think about.
-Because of the vast amount of content available on eBook stores, you must stand out – choosing the right keywords can be even more important than high-quality writing.
-You’ll also have to learn how to format your work correctly – uploading a Word document straight into an eBook isn’t a good strategy.
-You’ll probably need to outsource an editor and a front cover designer, which means hiring other freelancers.
+Because of the vast amount of content available in eBook stores, you must stand out – choosing the right keywords can be even more important than high-quality writing.

-Freelance graphic design isn’t the only option for talented creatives with an eye for details.
+Freelance graphic design isn’t the only option for talented creatives with an eye for detail.

 If you’re confident in your idea and designs, you could also invest in more professional equipment and sell your goods directly to customers; this can lead to larger profits in the long run.